Mike Grell

 Mike Grell (born September 13, 1947) is an American comic book writer and artist, known for his work on books such as Green Lantern/Green Arrow, The Warlord, and Jon Sable Freelance.

 Early life

-Grell studied at the University of Wisconsin–Green Bay, the Chicago Academy of Fine Art, and took the Famous Artists School correspondence course in cartooning.
-To avoid getting drafted into Army service during the Vietnam War, he enlisted for four years in the U.S. Air Force, including a stint as illustrator in Saigon.
-After the Air Force, Grell enrolled in the Chicago Academy of Fine Art, and also worked as a freelance graphics artist.
+Grell was born in the small town of Florence, Wisconson.
+He studied commercial art at the University of Wisconsin–Green Bay.
+To avoid getting drafted into Army service during the Vietnam War when his draft lottery number came up, he enlisted for four years in the U.S. Air Force, including a stint as illustrator in Saigon.
+During his Air Force stint his work included drawing a weekly feature on survival tips for downed flyers, and he studied cartooning through the Famous Artists School correspondence course.
+After returning to civilian life, Grell enrolled in the Chicago Academy of Fine Art, and also worked as a freelance graphics artist.

 Career

 Grell entered the comics industry as an assistant to Dale Messick on the Brenda Starr comic strip in 1972.

 DC Comics

 In 1973 Grell moved to New York City, and began his long relationship with DC Comics.
 At DC, Grell worked on characters such as Aquaman, Batman, Green Arrow, and the Phantom Stranger in arcs or single-issue stories.
 He and Elliot S. Maggin launched the Batman Family title in 1975 and Grell would work with Dennis O'Neil on the revival of the Green Lantern/Green Arrow series the following year.
 For a time between 1976 and 1978, Grell was writing and penciling one series, Warlord, and providing pencil art on two others, Green Lantern and Superboy and the Legion of Super-Heroes.